Search Warrants

 The following are grounds for the issuance of a warrant:

-• When the property shall have been stolen or embezzled in violation of law;
+- When the property shall have been stolen or embezzled in violation of law;

-• When property shall have been used as a means to commit a crime; or
+- When property shall have been used as a means to commit a crime; or

-• When any property constitutes evidence relevant to proving that a felony has been committed.
+- When any property constitutes evidence relevant to proving that a felony has been committed.

 Despite these standard operating procedures, law enforcement officers with Tampa Police Department will often seize and tow vehicles during “hit and run” investigations claiming that the vehicles were left in plain view (even though the vehicles are parked in the owner’s driveway).

-Criminal defense attorneys in Tampa will often get the TPD officers to release the hold within an hour by making a few phone calls, but the practice is widely considered to be illegal within the criminal defense community.
+Criminal defense attorneys in Tampa often get the TPD officers to release the hold within an hour by making a few phone calls, but the practice is widely considered to be illegal within the criminal defense community.

-The way to have these procedures declared illegal by the court is to file a replevin action in court to get the property back and have the court find that the taking was illegal from its inception.
+To have these procedures declared illegal by the court, a person can file a replevin action in court to get the property back and have the court find that the taking was illegal from its inception.
+If your vehicle was illegally towed by TPD then call us to discuss the case.

 Search Warrants for Violations of Florida’s Narcotics Laws